dward2/BME547/Assignments/time_server_project.md

  * `GET URL/until_next_meal/<meal>`
    + where `<meal>` could be `breakfast`, `lunch`, or `dinner`.
    + Returns the number of hours until that meal as a `float`.
+   + Must be implemented as a variable URL.

 Note: You can ignore leap years.